Hello and welcome!

 Oh, how I struggled!
 Mama on the Mend is a very personal project.
 I had countless “how come no one told me about this?” moments that left me feeling isolated, frustrated, and confused about my body after having a baby.
 When I started doing my own research I was appalled by the lack of information out there on postpartum health and recovery.
 It was as if society only cared about me as a vessel to usher new life into the world.

-More than just “facts” and information, my mission is to change the language and conversations we have about women’s bodies.
+More than just “facts” and information, my mission is to change the conversations we have about women’s bodies.
 During my doctoral studies I focused on body politics, life writing, and gender as a way to humanize our lived experiences and put them in context of our society.

 I start with postpartum health because shortly after giving birth I was in this raw and vulnerable place that woke me up to the marvels of our bodies, but also lots of confusion with it.
 Health, illness, new life, renewal, death, pain, pleasure, joy, sadness, politics, and personal awareness all seemed to converge during that postpartum time.
 For me, it makes sense to start with this experience as a way to reshape the language and culture around our bodies, and most importantly to reclaim them.